bobdinh139/SeniorRenting/README.md

 + Users can see how much time they have left until the bid expires

-+ User can see who wins which senior
++ Users can see who wins which senior

-+ User will receive an email confirmation
++ Users will receive an email confirmation

++ Users can report bidder(s)

 + Add/Remove seniors easily through website during the registration process

 + Provided with admin tool to remove bid(s) with ease if the bid(s) is/are not legit

-+ User can request features, create PR(s) and report issues
++ Users can request features, create PR(s) and report issues

 + Fully Open-source